-My grinning 12 year-old face reflects back at me from a shopfront window.
-We’re walking away from the stadium and down the Tottenham High Road.
-I’m proudly wearing my new Tottenham Hotspur flat cap and scarf, walking amongst my people, Spurs fans.
-And I am elated, buzzing.
-Because we won.
-MAAAABBBBUUUUTTTTTT!!
-2-1 to Tottenham!
+My grinning 12 year-old face reflects back from a shopfront window.
+We’re walking away from the stadium, down the Tottenham High Road, among masses of my fellow Spurs fans.
+Proudly wearing my new Tottenham Hotspur flat cap and scarf, I am elated because our captain Gary Mabbutt scored a late winner to beat Nottingham Forest 2-1.

-Captain fantastic Gary Mabbutt scored a rare goal, a late winner in a tightly contested Premier League match against Nottingham Forest 2-1.
-It was December 28th 1992 and this was my first visit to White Hart Lane.
-That Christmas my parents had finally surrendered to the endless requests of their football crazy kid and bought tickets for a match at Tottenham Hotspur Football Club, committing to a costly trip to London from a small village in Gloucestershire, a three hour drive West.
+I visited White Hart Lane for the first time on December 28th 1992.
+That Christmas my parents had finally surrendered to the endless requests of their football crazy kid and bought tickets for a match at Tottenham Hotspur Football Club, committing to a costly trip to London from a small village in Gloucestershire, a three-hour drive west.

-That first dark blue plastic seat I folded down was in the upper tier of the East Stand.
+The first dark blue seat I folded down was in the upper tier of the east stand.
 Memories of the debut trip were strengthened by watching the match on video several times afterwards.
-They include our new signing Darren Anderton looking weak in possession and receiving a lot of abuse from the fans; right back Dean Austin having a great game with one mazy Gazza-like dribble ending in a foul on the edge of the box; Neil Ruddock blasting the resulting free-kick just wide; an annoying loudmouth in the stand sitting behind us and a sense that he was annoying others too; an exciting touchline bust up between substitute Gudni Bergsson and possibly Stuart Pearce; Tottenham manager Doug Livermore not looking much like a manager; Nottingham Forest manager Brian Clough in his trademark green jersey looking like a manager, albeit one of dwindling powers.
+They include our new signing Darren Anderton looking weak in possession and receiving a lot of abuse from the fans; right back Dean Austin having a great game with one mazy Gazza-like dribble ending in a foul on the edge of the box; Neil Ruddock blasting the resulting free-kick just wide; an annoying loudmouth in the stand sitting behind us and a sense that he was annoying others too; an exciting touchline bust up between substitute Gudni Bergsson and possibly Stuart Pearce; Tottenham manager Doug Livermore not looking much like a manager; Nottingham Forest manager Brian Clough in his trademark green jersey looking like a manager, albeit one of fading powers.

 A young player in his first season named Nick Barmby gave us the lead after a flowing move neatly sliced open the opposition defence.
 We went into half time 1-0 up.
 In the second period Nottingham Forest had a renewed spark and built up a worrying amount of pressure before Scott Gemmill hit a speculative shot from distance.
 It left our Norwegian goalie Erik Thorstvedt grasping thin air and pinged into the goal off a post.
 My heart sank, a distant red corner of the ground erupted with tinny noise.
 We couldn’t lose now, could we?
 Here was my first taste of the jeopardy football fans live with from game to game.
 The score stayed level for most of the second half before Mabbutt struck from close range thanks to the tireless industry of Barmby.